grantcolley/tradeserver/README.md

 ## Startup
 ASP.NET Core uses a [Startup](https://github.com/grantcolley/tradeserver/blob/master/src/DevelopmentInProgress.TradeServer.StrategyRunner.WebHost/Web/Startup.cs) class (named Startup by convention) to configure services and the request pipeline.

-The Startup class includes a Configure method, which is used to create the request processing pipeline.
+The Startup class includes a Configure method, which is used to create the request processing pipeline by branching the request path to the appropriate middleware.

 ```C#
         public void Configure(IApplicationBuilder app)